marco-zambardi/quick-start/CreatingNewDND.md

 ## Overview

-A DND policy is defined by creating one or more quantity and time-based delivery rules, which are then applied to the contacts belonging to the relevant segment when a plan is run.
-For example, allow a maximum of one delivery each day and up to five deliveries each week.
+A DND policy is defined by creating one or more quantity and time-based delivery rules, for example, allow a maximum of one delivery each day and up to five deliveries each week.
+These rules are then used to filter the contacts belonging to the relevant segment, when a plan is run.

 ## Creating a DND policy